Choctaw Freedmen: Government involvement

 According to People's World, the United States government supported slavery among the tribes in Southeastern United States in order to have the native populations assimilate with white settlers.
 By adopting slavery, the tribes would no longer protect enslaved African Americans who fled as refugees from plantations.
 This view does not have consensus among historians.

 Before introducing black slavery, colonists had attempted to enslave indigenous people in early 1760s.
 However, smallpox killed 30% of the total indigenous population - which left the slavery system ineffective.
 Additionally, given that the indigenous inhabitants were on their own land and knew it better than the colonists, escape was far easier for them.

 In the 17th century the incorporation of race-based slavery became an efficient alternative for wealthy members of the Choctaw Nation to maintain an increasingly tenuous hold on political and cultural autonomy against Western expansion, while it allowed them to pursue economic and diplomatic goals that benefited them.
 African slavery among the Choctaws was a growing and widely accepted institution but it differed from Southern slavery in that it was normally not practiced for profit.
 Rather, the Choctaw held slaves in order to avoid doing agricultural work themselves.
 In addition, the Choctaw were aware that if they manumitted (freed) their slaves, the bordering slave states of Texas and Arkansas might overrun their nation to eliminate a local safe haven for runaways.

+Education

+The Choctaw Nation adopted European-style schoolhouse education before removal and established schools in Oklahoma territory shortly after arriving in Indian Territory.
+This included a network of boarding schools as well as neighborhood day schools.
+These schools variably included missionary support.
+Though there were no schools for slaves or free Black people in Indian territory until after the Civil War, the adoption of freedmen as citizens in 1883 in accordance with the Treaty of 1866 meant that the Nation was legally responsible for the education of these new citizens.

+By 1888, the peak of the Choctaw Nation’s school system, twenty-nine of the one-hundred-and-sixty neighborhood schools in operation by the Nation were for freedmen citizens.
+The Nation operated a boarding school for Choctaw freedmen called Tushka Lusa Academy from 1892 to 1900.
+This school ceased operations shortly before the expansive Choctaw Nation school system began to collapse following the passage of the Curtis Act and the beginning of the United States’ termination policy.
+Additionally, a Choctaw freedmen community near present-day Valliant, Oklahoma organized a boarding school called Oak Hill Industrial Academy.
+This school was not supported by the nation and was not affected by the Curtis Act.
+The founders of Oak Hill instead sought support from the Presbyterian Board of Missions for Freedmen, who funded the school until the 1930s.